 Reason: The emulators like Altirra and Atari800Win offer color palettes that are not correct.
 A program developed on an emulator can show different colors on real Ataris.

-For example the doors in "Project M 2.0" do not have the colors red, green, blue as in Altirra but brown, white-blue, blue-violet.
+For example, the doors in "Project M 2.0" do not have the colors red, green, and blue as in Altirra but brown, white-blue, and blue-violet.

 Test on real hardware with real I/O

-Reason: All real Atari machines load with 19.2kb/s.
+Reason: All real Atari computers load with 19.2kb/s.
 That means a 40k program will take about 30 seconds to load.
-With extended RAM, this can easily go up to several minutes.
-In addition, there a different SIO routines, speeds and timings.
-So it may also be the case that a modified SIO works with 125kb/s, leaving no time for any VBI or DLI code you have added.
+With extended RAM, this can quickly go up to several minutes.
+In addition, there a different SIO routines, speeds, and timings.
+So it may also be that a modified SIO works with 125kb/s, leaving no time for any VBI or DLI code you have added.

-Pack your program with one of the great packers out there or use a built-iin packing for the data in your program.
+Pack your program with one of the excellent packers out there, or use a built-in compression for the data in your program.
 Avoid running code during loading.
-On modern devices the loading speed can also be so high, that people won't even see what you do wanted to show while loading anyway.
+On modern devices, the loading speed can be so high that people won't see what you want to show while loading anyway.

-The program should be delivered as executable file and not as complete ATR
+The program should be delivered as an executable file and not as a complete ATR

-Reason: If you create a bootable disk instead of one of multiple files, you make it impossible for the user to put multiple programs onto a hard disk or compilation like a disk magazine (like the ABBUC Mag) or a compilation (like the SillyPack).
+Reason: If you create a bootable disk instead of one or multiple files, you make it impossible for the user to put several programs onto a hard disk or compilation like a disk magazine (like the ABBUC Mag) or a compilation (like the SillyPack).

-This means less people will get your program.
-Also loading executables directly works much better and faster than loading from simulated ATRs for example on Maxflash, The!Cart, SIO2SD, SIDE and other devices.
+This means fewer people will get your program.
+Also, loading executables directly works much better and faster than loading from simulated ATRs, for example, on Maxflash, "The!Cart", SIO2SD, SIDE, and other devices.

-Reason: On the Atari, people use many different DOS'es and storage devices with different properties.
-DOS 2.5 and MyDOS can be considered the "common denominator".
-If something works with them, it'll normally also work with the other DOS'es.
+Reason: People use many different DOS'es and storage devices with the Atari computer.
+DOS 2.5 and MyDOS can be considered the common denominator.
+If something works with them, it'll typically also work with the other DOS'es.

-Reason: Digits as first character, underscores in file names etc. are not supported many standard DOS'es.
+Reason: Digits as the first character, underscores in file names, etc., are not supported by many standard DOS'es.

-Reason: Depending on the number of attached drives and devices, the memory below this address is typlically used by DOS.
-If you load directly to the area below $2000, the program will overwrite these parts will not load properly.
+Reason: Depending on the number of attached drives and devices, the memory below this address is typically used by DOS.
+If you load directly to the area below $2000, the program will overwrite these parts and not load properly.

-Reason: These memory locations are used by software driven speeders and file loaders of various devices.
-If you overwrite them the speeder or loader will crash and the user will have to play around with configuration settings and in the works case will not be able to run your program at all.
+Reason: These memory locations are used by software-driven speeders and file loaders of various devices.
+If you overwrite them, the speeder or loader will crash, and the user will have to play around with configuration settings and, in the worst case, cannot run your program.

-Programmers often test with modified operating systems (with built-in speeders) or emulators (with speeder settings active).
-This gives the wrong impression, that loading times are no problem.
+Programmers often test with modified operating systems with built-in speeders or emulators with active speeder settings.
+This gives the wrong impression that loading times are no problem.

-Reason: The machine will crash when the user presses RESET.
+Reason: The computer will crash when the user presses RESET.

-If you overwrite DOS, you also have to set the "cold start flag" (COLST=$244) to a non-zero value.
-But keep in mind that booting DOS during a cold start takes a significant time on a real unexpanded machine.
+If you overwrite DOS, you must set the "cold start flag" (COLST=$244) to a non-zero value.
+But remember that booting DOS during a cold start takes significant time on a real unexpanded computer.
 So prevent overwriting DOS whenever possible.